jibranhaider/explicitSolidDynamics/README.md

 ## 2. How to use this toolkit?

-Detailed instructions on the usage of the toolkit are provided on this [wiki](https://github.com/jibranhaider/explicitSolidDynamics/wiki/Manual-for-explicitSolidDynamics-toolkit) page.
+Detailed instructions on the usage of the toolkit are provided on the [wiki](https://github.com/jibranhaider/explicitSolidDynamics/wiki) page.

 <br/>